 Algiers goes from the 'Big A' to plan B in Canada on Saturday

-Breeders' Cup Dirt Mile hope Algiers is being rerouted from Aqueduct, known locally as the 'Big A', to Canada for his Santa Anita prep next weekend after connections elected to swerve his intended trial in the Grade 2 Woodward Stakes last Saturday.
+Breeders' Cup Dirt Mile hope Algiers is being rerouted from Aqueduct, known locally as the 'Big A', to Canada for his Santa Anita prep on October 7 after connections elected to swerve his intended trial in the Grade 2 Woodward Stakes last Saturday.

 The New York track was hit by freak rain prior to the meeting which made the turf track unusable and led to the featured Joe Hirsch Turf Classic to be postponed for a week.